New Zealand Cycle Trail:

 This section features orchards as well as gold mining relics which makes for a very pleasant scenic ride.

-At Millers Flat we finish for the day, and then travel to our overnight accommodation at Lake Roxburgh.
+At Millers Flat we finish for the day, and then travel to our overnight accommodation in Roxburgh.

-Roxburgh to Lake Dunstan Cycle Trail and Wanaka
+Day 4 Roxburgh to Lake Dunstan Cycle Trail

 After breakfast we head away on the bus to start today’s journey which will take us back to Clyde where we head off on the Lake Dunstan Cycle Trail.